43 Masonic: Route

 The route begins at the intersection of Munich Street and Geneva Avenue in the Excelsior District, traveling on Chicago Way before traveling on Munich (northbound)/Prague Street (southbound), with the two routes meeting on Naples Ave.
 From there, both directions of the 43 travel together on Geneva Ave to Ingleside, intermittently stopping at Balboa Park station and connecting to four of the five BART lines.
 At the intersection of Geneva and Ocean Ave, the 43 turns to Frida Khalo Way and the center of City College of San Francisco's campus and snakes up to Monterey Blvd via Judson and Genessee (for southbound buses) or Judson and Forester (for northbound buses).
 After a stint on Monterey Ave, the bus skirts around Mt.
 Davidson Park and travels on Portola Avenue up to the Twin Peaks, intersecting the K Ingleside and M Ocean View metro lines at Forest Hill station along the way.
 Much of the 43's journey near the Twin Peaks travel using Laguna Honda Blvd.
 The 43 then proceeds to meet with its first of two intersections with the N Judah at Judah St and 9th Avenue, before running parallel to the N on both Judah street and Parnassus avenue, before turning on Cole Street to intersect with the N Judah for the second and final at Cole's intersection with Carl Street.
 The 43 subsequently proceeds to serve the center of Haight Ashbury via Haight Street, which takes it to Masonic Avenue.
 Traveling up Masonic for nearly the rest of the street northbound, the 43 serves the Panhandle and USF, following Presidio Avenue up until reaching the Presidio itself.
 At the Presidio Transit Center, the 43 turns to travel along Lombard street before making its final turn onto Laguna Street, terminating at Fort Mason.

-Fares

-Muni charges $2.50 per ride on the 43, like all of its other bus, metro, and historic streetcar services.
-Fares can be purchased through ticket vending machines, with a Clipper card, or a mobile app launched by Muni.